dillrich/CS086_proj1/README.md

     1. readme with instructions on how to run the program and any dependencies, assumptions, etc.
     2. sample input: the dataset you used for your program
     3. the source code
-2. Submit the https link to your github project so that I can run
+2. Submit the github https link in MS Teams so that I can pull down your repo by running:

     git clone https...